 Closet Organization Ideas

 Take a page out of Marie Kondo’s playbook and declutter your closet.
-After all, if you’re stuck inside, why not make it a more enjoyable place to be?
+Why not make it a more enjoyable place to be?
 I’m moving to a high rise at the end of June, so I’ve been gathering tips and tricks to help me organize.
 I have four closets filled with copious amounts of clothes and accessories.
-I’m sentimental and it’s difficult for me to let go of things, so I’ve gathered these closet organization ideas and tips to help!
+I’m sentimental and it’s difficult for me to let go of things, so I’ve gathered these closet organization tips to help!

 Closet Organization and Storage Tips